webix-hub/docs/data/desktop/custom_serverside.md

 Custom Server Scripts
 =====================

-In case of custom server scripts you write all the logic of database connection, execute queries over tables for necessary data as well as queries for data inserting, updating and deleting.
+In case of custom server scripts you write all the logic of database connection, execute queries that get data from the necessary tables as well as queries for data inserting, updating and deleting.

-It's necessary to remember client-side loading and saving pattern:
+Basic client-side loading and saving pattern remains unchanged:

 ~~~js
 webix.ui({